denisos/battleship-ng/README.md

 * run 'grunt serve'
 * then on page presented enter player 1 name and ships
 * then enter player 2 and ships
-* then click Play Battleship btn
+* then click "Play Battleship" button
 * each player has 2 boards, 1 for ships, the other to record their shots
-* to shoot click a cell on the Shots Board...your boards will disappear and the other players boards appear (don't cheat by looking)
+* to shoot click a cell on the Shots Board
+* then the other player clicks on their Shots Board
+* and you go back and forth (note: the player whose turn it is has a green highlight around their shots table)

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular)